 There are many reasons for buying a touring caravan – here are just a few of them:

-- perhaps the first reason many people give is the simple freedom of being able to travel to holiday in any place you choose at any time (our own research shows that over two-thirds of Brits enjoyed a staycation in 2016, with caravanning being the second most popular choice of accommodation);
+- perhaps the first reason many people give is the simple freedom of being able to travel to holiday in any place you choose at any time staycations are certainly more popular than ever;

 - a tourer gives you the chance to explore and discover different parts of the UK or abroad; it gives you the flexibility of enjoying your holidays in a different place each time – unlike a static caravan or second home;

 - you are able to pack up and go at a moment’s notice, with a spontaneous decision – even if it is a day or two just locally;